Molecular & Cellular Biology BSc

-Molecular and cellular biology is a unified way of studying living systems.
-It combines the disciplines of genetics and biochemistry to understand life at the molecular level and it aims to explain how molecular function produces the hierarchy of living cells, tissues and ultimately whole organisms.
+Molecular and cellular biology combines genetics and biochemistry to understand life at the molecular level and it aims to explain how molecular function produces the hierarchy of living cells, tissues and ultimately whole organisms.

 You will gain hands-on experience of modern laboratory techniques.

 With hands-on experience and flexible degrees, studying at the School of Life Sciences challenges you to apply the theory of the classroom in practical situations, in the lab or the field.
 We offer an extremely wide range of courses in Human and Animal Biology, Biomolecular Sciences, Infection and Immunity.

 Our aim is to offer internationally competitive degrees that meet the needs of today’s science graduates.
 To achieve this aim, we utilise the research and teaching strengths of the College of Medical, Veterinary & Life Sciences to provide our graduates with the skills necessary for success in any chosen career.